alicekellings/Sidebuzcom/src/content/blog/how-to-make-money-with-affiliate-marketing-2.md

  	- **Affiliate Link:** the unique tracking link you will receive when signing up for an affiliate program.

  	- **Commission:** it’s the amount of money you will get for each sale of the specific product or service you promote.
-Basically, if you recommend registering to an affiliate program and some of your readers will do, you will get a percentage of the commissions this user will generate (for a certain amount of time – generally one year).
+Basically, if you recommend registering to an affiliate program and some of your readers will do, you will get a percentage of the commissions this user will generate (for a certain amount of time �?generally one year).
 Some examples?
 SeedingUp, ValuedVoice.

 The above-mentioned are just the basic terms you need to know to start your journey in affiliate marketing.